sherryjasal/sherryjasal/README.md

 🤝 **[B2B AI Consultancy](https://www.thenextconsultants.in/#contact-us)** — Helping teams integrate AI into real business workflows.

-📧 Open to collaborations with startups, brands, and teams building with AI → thesherrycode26@gmail.com
+📧 Open to collaborations with startups, brands, and teams building with AI → [Let's connect](https://www.thenextconsultants.in/#contact-us)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------